-- Students will be able to read closely primary and secondary sources and understand them at interpretive and evaluative levels in preparation for writing about them. - Students will be able to distinguish among opinions, facts, inferences, and persuasive approaches in primary and secondary sources. - Students will be able to formulate thesis sentences based on readings of primary and/or secondary sources, to select material from them to support the thesis, and to write papers with well-developed ideas supporting the thesis. - Students will be able to use appropriate rhetorical patterns, such as comparison/contrast and argumentation, to demonstrate an understanding of the elements of fiction, poetry and drama in coherent essays which develop literary arguments from process to product. - Students will be able to manage, coordinate, and document primary and secondary sources according to MLA style in solving problems and arriving at decisions in the writing process. - By the end of this course, students will be able to apply ENGL 1010 planning, organizing, drafting, revising and editing skills to the writing of literary argument papers in ENGL 1020. - Students will be able to compose papers using correct diction, syntax, usage, grammar, and
+- 1. apply ENGL 1010 planning, organizing, drafting, revising and editing skills to the writing of literary argument papers in ENGL 1020. - 2. read closely primary and secondary sources and understand them at interpretive and evaluative levels in preparation for writing about them. - 3. distinguish among opinions, facts, inferences, and persuasive approaches in primary and secondary sources. - 4. formulate thesis sentences based on readings of primary and/or secondary sources, to select material from them to support the thesis, and to write papers with well-developed ideas supporting the thesis. - 5. use appropriate rhetorical patterns, such as comparison/contrast and argumentation, to demonstrate an understanding of the elements of fiction, poetry and drama in coherent essays which develop literary arguments from process to product. - 6. manage, coordinate, and document primary and secondary sources according to MLA style in solving problems and arriving at decisions in the writing process. - 7. compose papers using correct diction, syntax, usage, grammar, and mechanics.